createcandle/install-scripts/README.md

 ssh pi@candle.local
 ```

-8. Once logged in via SSH, you can download and run this install script.
+8. Once logged in via SSH, you can download and run the script to create the disk image.
 ```
 curl -sSl https://raw.githubusercontent.com/createcandle/install-scripts/main/create_candle_disk_image.sh | sudo bash
 ```

+9. Once the disk image is complete you can shut down the Raspberry Pi and insert the SD card back into your laptop again to turn it into a disk image file.
+On windows you can use the free version of Win32 Disk Imager for this.
+Make sure to check the box to only read the partitions.
+Name the file to be extracted something like `Candle_2.0.0.img`.

+10. Once you have the .img file, zip that file.
+It should have shrunk down to less than 1.5Gb in size.